Knowing this about spa treatments could make you cringe 👩🏻 | Awayion Beauty

 1. Spa Treatments Can Leak into Your Bloodstream

 Did you know that when you have a spa treatment, the effects can go deeper than just your skin?
-Researchers state that when you receive a spa treatment, the compounds can penetrate your skin and make their way into your bloodstream.
+Researchers state that when you receive a spa treatment, the small molecular size compounds can penetrate your skin leading to dermal absorption and make their way into your bloodstream.
+For instance, when essential oils are applied topically during spa treatments, they can enter the bloodstream.
+Researchers detected traceable amounts of essential oil constituents in the bloodstream following topical application (Dermal absorption of essential oils 2018).
 Gnarly, eh?

 RELATED: Love spa treatments and want to use them safely at home?
 See this